kirill-sokov/cats-and-dogs/openapi-rest-server/README.md

 # Server side openapi rest implementation

-This repo contains the server side implementation of a defined cats and dogs spec/
+This repo contains the server side implementation of a defined cats and dogs spec.

 ## Use cases